gbtty

 mstrap

 mstrap (short for "machine bootstrap") is a tool for provisioning and managing a development environment.
-It is a convention-over-configuration tool, which aims to leverage existing ecosystem tools to provide a one-command provisioning experience for a new machine.
+It is a convention-over-configuration tool, which aims to leverage existing ecosystem tools to provide a one-command provisioning experience for a new machine, and continued management.

 Functionality